psolymos/psolymos.github.io/_posts/2016-03-02-mefa4-r-package-update.md

 ## unique      10       8         3    15        7        5
 ```

-The second function is `find_max`.
+The second function is called `find_max`.
+No, it is not a dog locator,
+and it has nothing to do with [Ruby](https://www.youtube.com/watch?v=GA4nh9_3cZM).
 It takes a matrix-like object
 as its argument and finds the maximum value and column ID for each row.
 Such a function is handy when for example one is looking for a dominant
 feature type in a matrix of compositional data.
 For example
-the extent of discrete habitats is summarized in buffers around
+the area of discrete habitats is summarized in buffers around
-10 point locations using some GIS application.
+point locations using some GIS application.
 As a result, we have a matrix where rows sum to 1
 (note: this is not a criteria for the function to work):